 The competencies promote intentional career development, lifelong learning and life/work balance.

-Whilst Careers Development is key focus in the senior school the Junior and Middle School students are also offered opportunities to develop their own personal competencies through intentional career development sessions that are delivered throughout the junior and middle school curriculums.
+Whilst Careers Development is a key focus in the senior school the Junior and Middle School students are also offered opportunities to develop their own personal competencies through intentional career development sessions that are delivered throughout the junior and middle school curriculums.